Golden Boy (award)

-The Golden Boy is an award established by Tuttosport that is given by sports journalists to a young male footballer playing in Europe perceived to have been the most impressive during a calendar year (two halves to two separate seasons).
+The Golden Boy is an award established by Italian sports newspaper Tuttosport, that is given by sports journalists to a young male footballer playing in Europe perceived to have been the most impressive during a calendar year (two halves to two separate seasons).
 All nominees must be under the age of 21 and play in a European nation's top tier.
 Apart from the main award, an additional one, Golden Boy Web, is decided by online users.